Citi is an advertising partner.

 The Chase Sapphire Preferred® Card is widely regarded as the one of the best travel credit cards on the market — and for good reason.

 The Chase Sapphire Preferred® Card offers comprehensive travel insurance, outstanding earning categories, airport lounge access and a low annual fee.
-As you use the card, you will earn 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide.
+As you use the card, you will earn 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining and 2x on all other travel purchases.

 There is plenty of debate about which credit card rewards program is best, but it really comes down to which rewards partners you value the most.
 Chase has a smaller, yet still powerful list of transfer partners — including United, Southwest and Hyatt.

-In most cases, the Chase Sapphire Preferred® Card would is a better card than the American Express® Green Card.
+In most cases, the Chase Sapphire Preferred® Card would be a better card than the American Express® Green Card.
 The only exception is if you personally see more value in Amex's travel partners.

 How does the American Express® Green Card work?